The Brian Lehrer Show-logo

 Ask host to enable sharing for playback control

 Each day during the spring membership drive, The Brian Lehrer Show is inviting listeners to try their hand at quiz questions, this time loosely based on the titles of radio shows that air on WNYC.
-Today's quiz questions are about the First Amendment, inspired by the title "1A."
+Today's quiz questions are inspired by the title "All Of It."
+It turns out which landmasses are "continents" is not that clear.
+So we are awarding a prize to the caller who got the answer "wrong".

 Ask host to enable sharing for playback control